Devonshire Sound Studios: Selected recordings

-Nirvana Nevermind: The Devonshire mixes
+Nirvana's Nevermind: The Devonshire mixes

 The Devonshire mixes were released as part of the 20th Anniversary Edition of Nirvana's Nevermind album.
-Producer Butch Vig (Smashing Pumpkins, Nirvana, Sonic Youth, Green Day, Muse, Foo Fighters) began mixing Nevermind at Devonshire as soon as they were finished recording the album in May 1991; however, the label ultimately hired Andy Wallace to mix the record at a different studio.
+Producer Butch Vig began mixing Nevermind at Devonshire as soon as they were finished recording the album in May 1991; however, the label ultimately hired Andy Wallace to mix the record at a different studio.
 Vig pulled out the original mixes years later as Nirvana was getting ready to release the 20th Anniversary Edition.
 These original mixes are now known as "the Devonshire mixes".

-Location Site Today
+Location site today

 The original North Hollywood Devonshire Studios building is now owned and operated by Salami Studios who refurbished it in 1992.
 Salami is a premier recording studio used primarily for cartoon voice-over work.
-Notable shows include SpongeBob Square Pants, Ricky Gervais Show, Hey Arnold, Dexter's Laboratory, Jimmy Neutron, Johnny Bravo, Proud Family, and the Kung Fu Panda movie series.
+Notable shows include SpongeBob SquarePants, The Ricky Gervais Show, Hey Arnold!, Dexter's Laboratory, The Adventures of Jimmy Neutron, Boy Genius, Johnny Bravo, The Proud Family, and the Kung Fu Panda film series.

 The original Granada Hills Devonshire Studios buildings were demolished and replaced with apartments.